Keith Jarrett: Solo piano

 Jarrett's 100th solo performance in Japan was captured on video at Suntory Hall, Tokyo, in April 1987, and released the same year as Solo Tribute.
 This is a set of almost all standard songs.
-Another video recording, Last Solo, was released in 1987 from a solo concert at Kan-i Hoken hall in Tokyo in January 1984.
+Another video recording, Last Solo, was released in 1987 from a solo concert at Kan-i Hoken Hall in Tokyo in January 1984.

 In the late 1990s, Jarrett was diagnosed with chronic fatigue syndrome and was unable to leave his home for long periods of time.
 During this period, he recorded The Melody at Night, with You, a solo piano effort consisting of jazz standards.
 The album had originally been a Christmas gift to his second wife, Rose Anne.

 By 2000, Jarrett had returned to touring, both solo and with the Standards Trio.
 Two 2002 solo concerts in Japan, Jarrett's first solo piano concerts following his illness, were released on the 2005 CD Radiance (a complete concert in Osaka and excerpts from one in Tokyo) and the 2006 DVD Tokyo Solo (the entire Tokyo performance).
 In contrast with previous concerts (which were generally a pair of continuous improvisations 30–40 minutes long), the 2002 concerts consist of a linked series of shorter improvisations (some as short as a minute and a half).

 In September 2005, at Carnegie Hall, Jarrett performed his first solo concert in North America in more than ten years, released a year later as a double-CD set, The Carnegie Hall Concert.
-In late 2008, he performed solo in the Salle Pleyel in Paris and at London's Royal Festival Hall, marking the first time Jarrett played solo in London in 17 years.
+In late 2008, he performed solo at the Salle Pleyel in Paris and at London's Royal Festival Hall, marking the first time Jarrett played solo in London in 17 years.
 Recordings of these concerts were released in October 2009 on the album Paris / London: Testament.
-The 2005 documentary The Art of Improvisation, broadcast on BBC Two on November 12, 2021 concluded with his trio performing a recognizable version of "Basin Street Blues".
+The 2005 documentary The Art of Improvisation, broadcast on BBC Two on November 12, 2021, concluded with his trio performing a recognizable version of "Basin Street Blues".